Aiden Thomas: Just Max

 In October 2021, Thomas announced the acquisition of Just Max, a contemporary YA novel about a trans boy going to college and navigating all the new experiences that includes.
-Release is set for Winter 2024.
+Release was set for winter 2024, but as of September 2026, the book has not yet been published.

 Awards and honors

 Cemetery Boys is a Junior Library Guild book.
 It was a New York Times and Indiebound bestseller, and Publishers Weekly, NPR, and Barnes & Noble named it one of the best books of 2020.
 School Library Journal included the audiobook on their list of the top ten audiobooks of 2020, the American Library Association (ALA) included it on their 2020 list of the top ten Amazing Audiobooks for Young Adults.
 The following year, the ALA included it in the top ten on their Best Fiction for Young Adults list, ALA Rainbow Book List, and Teens' Top Ten list.

 In 2023, the ALA included The Sunbearer Trials on their list of the Best Fiction for Young Adults and their Rainbow List.